-"There is, of course, the tale of the man who built a horse of ebony that could bear its rider through the air-"
+"There is, of course, the tale of the man who built a horse of ebony that flew through the air with its rider—"

 "No, I'll tell the tale of the fisherman who caught a jinni in his net!"

 "What about the tale of the Sultan, his Son, his Concubine, and the Seven Wise Viziers?"

 "The tale of the man whose wife tricked him into sifting dirt!"